doubleopen-project/doubleopen-project.github.io/docs/ort/analyze.md

 ## Labels

 Labels can be used to toggle evaluator rules based on product needs.
 The labels are toggled by using them as an input for Analyzer with for example `--label nuclear=yes`.
+Below are the labels supported by Double Open's Evaluator rules.

 ### Nuclear